stelpras/Bitcoin-prize/README.md

 # Bitcoin-prize
 I made a web application to track last hour Bitcoin prizes in a graph!
+The application hits the API every one minute, and the graph will be automatically updated.

 You can find it here: